teju81/ROS2_Essentials/README.md

       .
       - src n

-Each src folder is a package by itself.
+(ii) Each src folder is a package by itself.
 Each package has the following structure
   - package folder
     - include
     - src